 It’s been said that I resist change.
 However, it’s not so much change I resist as it is losing the Past completely.
 Our Past is our History, and to lose History altogether is to never learn from change, or to be unable to understand how to shape the Future.

-This could go on for awhile, but, seriously, the point is, especially about books, that we continue to let changes, particularly via computer, overtake our information resources, and it isn’t reliable as the researched books of the Past.
+This could go on for awhile, but, seriously, the point is, we continue to let changes, particularly via computer, overtake our traditional information resources.
+Thus, we have established less reliable resources to replace the thoroughly researched resources, like real hard-cover books, of the Past.

 There’s a wild, unreasonable trend, here, to abolish a way of life, and it’s woefully under-researched.
 Is the Past slipping further and further from the minds of our Future generations?